massoncheg/forgejo-docs/docs/user/actions.md

 ## Services

-PostgreSQL, redis and other services can be run from container images with something similar to the following.
+PostgreSQL, Redis and other services can be run from container images with something similar to the following.
 See also the [set of examples](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-service/.forgejo/workflows/).

 ```yaml
 services: